mriedmann/periscope/README.md

 [![Coverage Status](https://coveralls.io/repos/github/mriedmann/pipecheck/badge.svg?branch=main)](https://coveralls.io/github/mriedmann/pipecheck?branch=main) [![Python application](https://github.com/mriedmann/pipecheck/actions/workflows/python-app.yaml/badge.svg)](https://github.com/mriedmann/pipecheck/actions/workflows/python-app.yaml)

+> :warning: Because Docker-hub is no longer offering free auto-builds ([ref](https://www.docker.com/blog/changes-to-docker-hub-autobuilds/)) and limits public access of open-source images ([ref](https://www.docker.com/increase-rate-limits)), I will only publish to pypi.org and ghcr.io from now on.
+If you are still using the docker.io registry, consider pulling from ghcr.io instead.

 This simple tool can be used to verify the state of a system's context.
 It is meant to be used as test or init container e.g. to make sure that all needed connections are available.

 ## The name